 - Amalia Hotel

-This is a 4-star hotel which provides visitors with a great cafe and restaurant, swimming pool and perfect scenery.
+This is a 4-star hotel that provides visitors with a great cafe and restaurant, swimming pool, and perfect scenery.

 Booking: Amalia hotel